 White: Purity, Healing, Perfection, Clean, Virtue, Mild

 Look at the colors of various soap products.
 You see a lot of white.
-You wouldn’t likely be drawn to buying soap that was black in color—even if it did clean your clothes.
+You wouldn’t likely be drawn to buying black soap—even if it did clean your clothes.

 Blue: Knowledge, Trust, Wisdom, Dependability, Reliability, Tranquility, Calm, Peace, Cool